alexgo-io/alexlab-doc/product-features/farming/how-to.md

 description: All references are available from Stacks.org.
 ---

-# 🎣 Farm & Harvest
+# 🎣 How to farm & harvest

 ## Getting prepared

-Yield farming takes a little work to get set up.
+Yield Farming takes a few easy steps get set up.

-You’re going to need some "LP Tokens" to enter into a Farm with.
-Farms can only accept their own exact LP Token; for example, the STX-ALEX Farm will only accept STX-ALEX LP Tokens.
+You're first going to need some **LP Tokens** to stake in a farm.
+Farms can only accept their native LP Token, meaning the STX/ALEX Farm will only accept STX/ALEX-50-50 LP Tokens.

 Let's go through step by step.